jiangyigithub/my_offer/longman3000/vlog/25pain.md

 They demanded a free parliment and press.

 **participate**

 **particular**

 **partner**

 **partnership**

 **party**

 **passenger**

 **passion**
+`/ˈpæ/`
+His eyes were burning with passion.

 **past**

 ## 3
 **patience**
+`/ˈpeɪ/`
+She has no patience with time-wasters.

 **patient**
 **pattern**
 **pause**